 16 No of branches including Own Buildings Nelliady, Jaffna, Wennappuwa, Mount Lavinia, Minuwangoda and Matugama branches utilise well water.
-Ceylinco Life did not record any incidents of waterbodies being negatively affected by water runoffs and no hazardous or harmful discharges took place during the year.
+Ceylinco Life did not record any incidents of waterbodies being negatively affected by water runoffs and no hazardous or

 All forms of waste, constituting e-waste, food waste, and paper waste are disposed of via local authorities and authorised third-party recyclers.